simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### <a name="ApplyContextState"/>bool ApplyContextState(simul::crossplatform::DeviceContext, bool)
 This is called by draw functions to do any lazy updating prior to the actual API draw/dispatch call.

+### <a name="PlatformGetViewport"/>simul::crossplatform::Viewport PlatformGetViewport(simul::crossplatform::DeviceContext deviceContext, int index)
+RenderPlatform is an interface that allows Simul's rendering functions to be developed in a cross-platform manner.
+By abstracting the common functionality of the different graphics API's into an interface, we can write render code that need not know which API is being used.
+It is possible to create platform-specific objects like /link CreateTexture textures/endlink, /link CreateEffect effects/endlink and /link CreateBuffer buffers/endlink

+Be sure to make the following calls at the appropriate places:
+RestoreDeviceObjects(), InvalidateDeviceObjects(), RecompileShaders()

 Fields
 ---